 - Click on the “Insert/Edit Link” button.

-- It lets you search for keywords that you are writing about and easily discovers relevant internal pages to link to.
+- It lets you search for keywords that you are writing about and easily discovers similar internal pages to link to.

-- Select the relevant article and click on the “Apply” button.
+- Select the particular article and click on the “Apply” button.

 You don’t necessary only have to link from new to old posts.
 You can also do it the other way around.